Inside: Discover 50 family read alouds from eight different genres you and your family will love reading!

 Anne of Green Gables by L.M.
 Montgomery

 Marilla and her brother Matthew want to adopt a boy to help around the farm.
 They end up with Anne, who is a talkative, freckle-faced, energetic girl.
-Marilla wants to return her immediately, but Matthew
+Marilla wants to return her immediately, but Matthew is charmed by her spunky personality.
+Marilla finally comes around and lets her stay but not without many antics and embarrassing social situations.

 You cannot help but love Anne and this will most likely become one of your daughter’s favorite childhood books.
 Warning: There is a scene in the book where Anne accidentally becomes drunk on currant wine.